tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 2. Reducing the temporal resolution
 3. Reducing the DSP frequency resolution

-Downgrading these parameters reduces the computational load of feature extraction and shrinks the output spectrogram dimensions, creating a subsequent reduction in downstream inference latency.
+Downgrading these parameters reduces the computational load of feature extraction and shrinks spectrogram resolution, creating a subsequent reduction in downstream inference latency.
 However, it also reduces model accuracy.

 <div align="center">